brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/queryAnywhere/README.md

         }
 ```

 Part of the html table is a column labeled "edit" which allows us to edit the plan and packages in the shipment.
-Clicking the edit icon shows us this information.
+Clicking the edit icon shows us this detailed shipping information.
+In effect we have wrapped a gui around our shipping document.
+The nested plan and package arrays have been turned into html tables with rows and columns.